sjuwana/friday-lab/README.md

 ## How We Built JAGS website

 The project was designed using a combination several technologies such as React, JS, CSS, Google API map and News API.
-Further, we also use Coolers.io to pick images and Material UI to help design the front-end.
+Further, we also use Coolers.io to pick images, Material UI to help design the front-end, and Trello to as our project management app.
 We developed this project over two weeks.

 ## JAGS team